Trace Cyrus

 Trace Dempsey Cyrus (born Neil Timothy Helson; February 24, 1989) is an American musician.
-The son of country music singer Billy Ray Cyrus and brother of recording artists Miley Cyrus and Noah Cyrus, he was the backing vocalist and guitarist of the band Metro Station.
+The adopted son of country music singer Billy Ray Cyrus and half-brother of recording artists Miley Cyrus and Noah Cyrus, he was the backing vocalist and guitarist of the band Metro Station.
 In 2010, he began providing vocals and guitar in the pop rock band Ashland HIGH.
 He also owned the now defunct clothing company From Backseats to Bedrooms.

 Early life

-Cyrus was born in Ashland, Kentucky as Neil Timothy Helson on February 24, 1989.
+Cyrus was born in Ashland, Kentucky, as Neil Timothy Helson on February 24, 1989.
 His mother is Leticia "Tish" Cyrus.
 His biological father is Baxter Neal Helson.
 He was adopted at age four by Billy Ray Cyrus, his mother's second husband, and lived with them part of the time in Thompson's Station, Tennessee.
 Following his adoption, his name was legally changed to Trace Dempsey Cyrus.

 Cyrus spent his school holidays touring and performing with Billy Ray.
 He has a younger sister, Miley, who starred in the Disney Channel original television series Hannah Montana.
 He recorded a track with her in 2008.

 In 2006, he started working at a shopping mall in Burbank, California, and dropped out of La Cañada High School.